-The first step in the process of accelerating student learning of grade-level content is to ascertain the prioritized content for a grade level and to conduct a general crosswalk with grade-level units.
-During the process, adjusted learning targets can be drafted drawing on information and guidance from the Student Achievement Partners resource for prioritized content for the 2020-21 school year.
+The first step in the process of accelerating student learning of course-level content is to ascertain the content for a course and to conduct a general crosswalk with course-level units.
 Questions to consider while working through the template include:

-- Does the content extend work from earlier units or grades? - Does the content extend into future content for this grade or ensuing grades? - Are there units that can be eliminated or postponed to the end of the year? - Are there chapters within units that can be eliminated, consolidated, or postponed to the end of the year? - What are the general learning targets within units that will be prioritized for this year? - Is there information available to indicate students' prior experiences connected to the prioritized content (e.g., notes from the previous year's educator on what content was and was not taught, if the content was taught during distance learning, assessments from the previous year)?
+- Does the content extend work from earlier units or courses? - Does the content extend into future content for this course or ensuing courses? - Are there units that can be eliminated or postponed to the end of the year? - Are there chapters within units that can be eliminated, consolidated, or postponed to the end of the year? - What are the general learning targets within units that will be prioritized for this year? - Is there information available to indicate students' prior experiences connected to the prioritized content (e.g., notes from the previous year's educator on what content was and was not taught, if the content was taught during distance learning, assessments from the previous year)?
 If it is not currently available, is there a channel to access it?

 Based on the answers to these questions and others you may have crafted, estimate the number of days needed for each unit and when it will be instructed during the year.
-While doing so, consider any additional time that may be needed for just-in-time supports to address unfinished learning within the context of grade-level content, time to habitually conduct formative assessments, and time to administer any other required assessments.
+While doing so, consider any additional time that may be needed for just-in-time supports to address unfinished learning within the context of course-level content, time to habitually conduct formative assessments, and time to administer any other required assessments.
 Remember, this is just an estimate to give you a general sense of what the instructional year could look like.

-Yearlong Planning Template to Accelerate Grade-Level Learning
+Yearlong Planning Template to Accelerate Course-Level Learning